Chester Mystery Plays: Origin and history

 The Mystery plays were banned nationally in the 16th century.
 Chester was the last to concede in 1578 and so became the longest-running cycle in medieval times.
-Revived in 1951 for the Festival of Britain, they have since been staged every five years.
+It was revived in 1951 for the Festival of Britain, and they have since been staged every five years.

 Prior to the performance, the Crier (officer) read out these banns: "The Aldermen and stewards of every society and company draw yourselves to your said several companies according to Ancient Custom and so to appear with your said several Companies every man as you are Called upon pain that shall fall thereon".
 Such early banns exhorted each company to perform well.

-Under Queen Elizabeth I, the plays were seen as 'Popery' and banned by the English Church.
+Under Queen Elizabeth I, the plays were seen as "Popery" and banned by the Church of England.
 Despite this, a play cycle was performed in 1568 and the cathedral paid for the stage and beer as in 1562.
-They were performed in 1572 despite a protest by an Evangelical minister.
-They were performed again, over four days, in 1575.
-This resulted in the mayor, when he retired from his office, being taken to the Star Chamber in London to answer allegations against him, but with the support of the council/assembly he was freed.
+They were performed in 1572 despite a protest by a minister.

 One edition of the plays begins with "The Banes which are reade beefore the beginninge of the playes of Chester, 4 June 1600".
 Each play ends with "Finis.
 Deo gracias! per me Georgi Bellin.
 1592".

-The time of the original composition of the plays is disputed; a date as early as the mid 14th century has been suggested.

 Modern revivals

 The plays were revived in Chester in 1951 as part of the Festival of Britain and are presented there every five years.

 The Players of St Peter have been performing the plays in London roughly every five years since 1946.

-Under the direction of Jeff Dailey, the American Theatre of Actors in New York City performed the penultimate play, The Coming of Antichrist, in August 2017.
+The American Theatre of Actors in New York City performed the penultimate play, The Coming of Antichrist, in August 2017.

 Adaptations

 In the twentieth century, the Noah's Flood play was set operatically by both Benjamin Britten (Noye's Fludde) and Igor Stravinsky (The Flood).
 The play regarded the relationship between wife and husband (urban life) and spoke about the physical and spiritual world that provides a backdrop of the play.
+Britten also set the Abraham and Isaac play as Canticle II: Abraham and Isaac.

-The Mysteries is an adaption by the poet Tony Harrison, principally based upon the Wakefield Cycle, but incorporating scenes from the York, Chester and N-Town canons, first performed in 1977 at the National Theatre, and again revived in 2000 as a celebration of the millennium.
+The Mysteries is an adaption by poet Tony Harrison, principally based upon the Wakefield Cycle, but incorporating scenes from the York, Chester, and N-Town canons.
+It was first performed in 1977 at the National Theatre and revived in 2000 as a celebration of the millennium.